DeLuxe-1337/ChronLang/README.md

 ## Release
 Syntax: `release` `expression`
-- Release can be used as a statement or expression

 - Releases an object from heap
 - Release can be used as a statement or expression

+Using release as a statement allows for compound releasing.
+`release x, y, z`

 Example of release
 ```chron